-Intelii IT BP Sensor was utilized.
+For this study, data collection entails measuring and analysing variables of interest, such as blood pressure and heart rate, in a systematic way that allows testing hypotheses and evaluating results.
+To get HR and BP data, an OMRON M7 Intelii IT BP Sensor was utilised.
 The capability of Bluetooth is another advantage.
 Like mobile phones, it requires pairing for them to connect.
 "OMRON Connect" is the designation of the application.
 With the aid of phone holders, two mobile phones were mounted on the dashboard of the research car.
-One was used to video the experimental route (Samsung Galaxy A12) while the other was used for talking hands-free (Samsung Galaxy A52s 5G).
-The Omron blood pressure/heart rate measurer was connected to the experimental research phone via Bluetooth thus: The Bluetooth of the phone was turned on via settings and the Omron blood pressure/heart rate measurer was selected from the list of devices that appeared on the research phone, thereby allowing Bluetooth connection between the measuring device and the research phone.
-The measuring device was not mounted but rather was utilized when measurement was required.
-Measurement duration (45 s) is the same for every BP/HR measurement session.
-The measuring device measures both BP and HR at the same time and shows both BP and HR readings on the screen at the same time, and measurement was taken within the experiment time frame.
+One was used to video the experimental route (Samsung galaxy A12) while the other was used for talking hands-free (Samsung galaxy A52s 5G).
+The Omron blood pressure/heart rate measurer was connected to the experimental research phone via Bluetooth thus: The Bluetooth of the phone was turned on via settings and the Omron blood pressure/heart rate measurer was selected from the list of devices which appeared on the research phone, thereby allowing Bluetooth connection between the measuring device and the research phone.
+The measuring device was not mounted but rather was utilised when measurement was required.
+Measurement duration (45 seconds) is the same for every BP/HR measurement session.
+The measuring device measures both BP and HR at the same time and shows both BP and HR reading on the screen at the same time, and measurement was taken within the experiment time frame.
 The user manual states that OMRON digital blood pressure monitors don't need to be calibrated on a regular basis.
 When the device is powered on, it usually does a calibration self-check.
 If there is an issue, it will show an error message or other on-screen notification.
 Before every experiment, its functionality was verified.
 The cuff was examined for potential damage, such as air leaks, and for general wear and tear that might lead to device malfunctions.